uxumax/access_telebot/README.md

 docker/manage.sh make_translations easy
 ```

-Then you can find generated translations in the Django admin `messenger.Translation` model and change them filling `TO TEXT` of each original `FROM_TEXT`
+Then you can find generated translations in the Django admin `messenger.Translation` model and change them filling `TO TEXT` of each original `FROM_TEXT`.
+Set your `TRANSLATION_NAME` in .env and restart whole project or just `web` service.

 ## Note